 Talia Bhatt

-Writer and radical transfemininst whose work focuses on the topic of epistemic injustice against transfeminized populations globally and the challenges endemic to formulating a comprehensive and cohesive Third World Feminism.I publish essays to Substack and have made some of my writing available as an essay collection in the book Trans/Rad/Fem.
+Writer and radical transfeminist whose work focuses on the topic of epistemic injustice against transfeminized populations globally and the challenges endemic to formulating a comprehensive and cohesive Third World Feminism.I publish my essays to Substack.
+Some of my writing is available as the essay collections Trans/Rad/Fem and Brown/Trans/Les.My lesbian fiction can be found on itch.io and Amazon, and includes a Bollywood-inspired desi romance Dulhaniyaa and the literary anti-romance Estro Junkies.I am also the co-host of Cracked Ivory, a podcast on feminist literature and discourse.

 Brown / Trans / Les